rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 @@
 This whole setup means that you can write to the DAC Control Registers without using a raw memory location.

+[^APB1]: APB stands for Applied Peripheral Bus, there are two in the LPC and
+         some peripherals are connected to each.

 ~~~~~~~~~~{.C}
     LPC_DAC->DACCTRL = /* stuff */;